My current research projects attempt to understand the following questions:

 How can intraminority relations between White disabled people and nondisabled racial minorities be improved?

 I am in the early stages of writing an integrative review article on intraminority relations between White disabled people and nondisabled racial minorities.
 I am primarily interested in how shared experiences of discrimination, in the absence of specific shared identities, could improve intraminority relations and facilitate a common ingroup identity of shared disadvantage, in line with Cortland et al. (2017).
-While an initial correlational study was planned, based on a similar, more simplified version of the diagram in Craig & Richeson (2016), we are switching back to a review article given the funding for that study was canceled.
-While there are numerous topics I am considering investigating in this broad area of research, I am particularly interested in issues related to eugenics.
+While an initial correlational study was planned, based on a similar, more simplified version of the diagram in Craig & Richeson (2016), we are switching back to a review article, given that the funding for that study was canceled.
+While there are numerous topics I am considering investigating in this broad area of research, I am particularly interested in issues related to necropolitics and eugenics.

-How can institutional policies and practices be changed to provide more appropriate care for White disabled people who have acute or chronic pain?
+How can institutional policies and practices be changed to provide more appropriate care for disabled people who have acute or chronic pain?